 Car registration number will be used during anonymous voting for the best design and computer tracking of race results.
 Car must display registration number on the front.

 Please help us make this year’s Pinewood Derby a success!

 Official Pinewood Derby Rules

-- Check-in hours will be determined by the race coordinator.
+- All cars must be checked-in prior to 11 AM on race day.
 No late entry.
 All cars must display three-digit registration number, pass inspection, be assigned a category for design competition, and be entered into the computer.